Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Zoned Interface Standard

 \section{Zoned Interface Standard}

 We now present the necessary background on the ZNS standard.

-\Paragraphnp{Traditional SSDs} consist of multiple flash packages connected to a controller via channels.
-Each package includes chips with a hierarchy of dies, planes, blocks, and pages, enabling high parallelism~\cite{Cornwell2012,Papon2021a}.
-Concurrent I/O is essential to harness the available bandwidth~\cite{Papon2024b}.
+\Paragraphnp{Traditional SSDs} consist of multiple chips connected to a controller via channels \cite{Agrawal2008}.
+As shown on Figure~\ref{fig:background}, each chip includes a hierarchy of dies, planes, blocks, and pages, enabling high parallelism~\cite{Cornwell2012,Papon2021a,Papon2021}.
+Concurrent I/O is essential to harness the available bandwidth~\cite{Agrawal2008,Papon2023, Papon2024a, Papon2024b}.
 Data is written/read at the \emph{page} level but erased at the \emph{block} level.
 Due to flash’s \emph{erase-before-write} constraint, SSDs perform out-of-place updates, marking old pages invalid.
-This leads to blocks with both valid and stale data, requiring \emph{garbage collection} to reclaim space, which results in device-level write amplification, increased write latency~\cite{Papon2021a}, and accelerated wear of flash cells.
+This leads to blocks with both valid and stale data \cite{Stoica2013}, requiring \emph{garbage collection} \cite{Hu2011,Bux2010} to reclaim space, which results in device-level write amplification, increased write latency, and accelerated wear of flash cells~\cite{Agrawal2008,Papon2021a}.

-\Paragraph{The Zoned Namespace Standard} To address these limitations, the zoned storage interface organizes logical block addresses (LBAs) into zones~\cite{Bjorling2021ZNS}.
-Every zone has a write pointer so that the host can write pages sequentially.
-The ZNS standard also provides the \texttt{APPEND} command that abstracts away the write pointer by allowing the host to simply specify the target zone for the write operation.
+\Paragraph{ZNS SSDs} To address these limitations, the zoned storage interface organizes logical block addresses (LBAs) into zones, bringing the storage abstraction closer to the organization of the device~\cite{Bjorling2021ZNS}.
+Every zone has a write pointer that allows the host to write pages sequentially.
+The ZNS standard also provides the \texttt{APPEND} command, which abstracts away the write pointer by allowing the host to specify only the target zone for the write operation.
+Due to hardware constraints, only a limited number of zones can be active at any given time~\cite{Digital2025ZonedStorage}.
 The sequential write requirement eliminates device-side garbage collection, as the controller no longer needs to handle out-of-place updates.
-Instead, the host takes over the responsibility for garbage collection by managing the zone state~\cite{Bjorling2021ZNS}.
-The ZNS standard defines two main commands for zone management: \texttt{RESET} and \texttt{FINISH}.
+Instead, the host assumes the responsibility for both data placement and garbage collection by managing the zone state~\cite{Bjorling2021ZNS}, through two new ZNS commands for zone management: \texttt{RESET} and \texttt{FINISH}.